Create and use a template page

 Build the page

-For more detailed instruction, see the Templatepages module article.
+For more details, see the Templatepages module article.

 Enable the page

-For more detailed instruction, see the Custompages module article.
+For more details, see the Custompages module article.

 Publish the page